-Specimens should be capped and may be stored for up to 2 days at 2 °C to 8 °C prior to assaying.
+Specimens should be capped and may be stored for up to 3 days at 2 °C to 8 °C prior to assaying.

-Specimens held for a longer time should be frozen only once at -20°C prior to assay.
+Specimens held for a longer time (up to six months) should be frozen only once at -20°C prior to assay.
 Thawed samples should be inverted several times prior to testing.